 Yes, I can tell you that it’s pretty common, and that most guys mistakenly think that it’s dry skin.
 They’re stumped by it because they can’t get rid of the dry flaky facial skin by putting face creams or lotions on it.
 The face creams don’t work because the real problem is facial dandruff!

-How do you know if you have facial dandruff?
+How do you know if the dry skin on your face is facial dandruff?

 Facial dandruff may show up as subtle little areas of flaking “dry” skin, or it can be an obvious rash with redness, itching, and chunky flakes of “dry” skin.